 The third benefit is the availability of coaches.
 At 14U, there is often a lack of qualified coaches as many parent-coaches are no longer interested in coaching at this level.
 Prior to the formation of Quakes, several member leagues had years when they had enough players to have formed a 14U team, but did not have a volunteer coach.
 By joining forces, there should always be enough coaches at the 14U level to ensure each spring Rec team has a qualified coaching staff and that players won’t be prevented from playing due to a lack of coaching.
 Coaching resources, along with available players, pitchers and catchers are reasons many softball leagues are unable to field 14U teams.

 Does Quakes Have an A-Ball Program?

-Yes, Quakes is a multi-level program that is a combined effort of each of the four member leagues.
+Yes, Quakes is a multi-level program that is a combined effort of each of the four affiliate leagues.
 By having a large number of players, we are able to offer teams at all levels of play, including our "A" program, Inferno.

 How Are the Recreation Level Regular Season Teams Formed?

 Like all Rec programs, we try to make sure that every player is placed on a team but the goal for team formation is competitive balance as well as balancing players from various affiliate leagues onto the teams.
 The players will go through evaluations in January and teams will be formed shortly thereafter.
 We do not want a situation where a team has ten players from one league and then three single players from three other leagues.
 We want some familiarity as well as a chance to integrate, therefore the mixing of players onto each team will occur but we strive to never put a player by themselves without other players from their previous league on the team (unless they requested such).